mdn/content/files/en-us/web/api/document/prerendering/index.md

 ## Value

 A boolean.
-Returns `true` if the document is currently in the process of prerendering, and `false` if it is not. `false` will be returned for documents that were prerendered and have finished prerendering, and documents that were not prerendered.
+Returns `true` if the document is currently in the process of prerendering, and `false` if it is not. `false` will be returned for documents that have finished prerendering, and documents that were not prerendered.

 ## Examples